 28 GOAL: The City leverages its investments in parks, arts and recreation programs and facilities.
-Existing (CP) Ensures Park assets POLICY: Identify and plan for climate impacts, including and future investment account 28.1 extreme precipitation, drought, and sea level rise, to valued community assets such as parks, trails, and New and are prepared for extreme precipitation, recreation facilities.
-These strategies may include drought, and sea level relocation, replacement, or adaptive design. rise.
-28.2 POLICY: Consider climate-exacerbated hazards in all siting, planning, and life cycle New assessments of new and redeveloped Capital park assets.
+Existing (CP) Ensures Park assets 28.1 POLICY: Identify and plan for climate impacts, including extreme precipitation, drought, and sea level rise, to valued community assets such as parks, trails, and recreation facilities.
+These strategies may include relocation, replacement, or adaptive design.
+New and future investment account and are prepared for extreme precipitation, drought, and sea level rise.
+28.2 POLICY: Consider climate-exacerbated hazards in all siting, planning, and life cycle assessments of new and redeveloped Capital park assets.
+New

 29 GOAL: A vibrant park system that meets current and future community needs.
-Existing (CP) Promotes equity, public health, and 29.1 POLICY: Provide parks in close proximity (within 1⁄2 mile) to all residents.
-Existing (CP) community resilience to climate- TCMP Included Actions: T1.
+Existing (CP) Promotes equity, 29.1 POLICY: Provide parks in close proximity (within 1⁄2 mile) to all residents.
+Existing (CP) to climate- TCMP Included Actions: T1.
 4 29.2 POLICY: Ensure that Olympia's park system includes opportunities for its residents to experience nature.
-Existing (CP)
+Existing (CP) 14.
+7

 ID Goal or Policy Language New or Existing Measure?
 Why are we including this goal or policy in the Climate Element?
 Compatibility with TCMP Actions 29.3 POLICY: Consider how acquisition and management of new and existing Parks properties can contribute to community-wide resilience and greenhouse gas emissions reduction.
 New exacerbated hazards at Parks properties.
 30 GOAL: A lively public waterfront contributes to a vibrant Olympia.
 Existing (CP) Ensures waterfront 30.1 POLICY: Encourage the acquisition of saltwater shoreline property and easements to create more public access to the waterfront.
 Existing (CP) development and investment aligns with sea level rise adaptation strategies.
 30.2 POLICY: Incorporate the Olympia Sea Level Rise Response Plan strategies into future design, maintenance, and operations of Percival Landing reconstruction and West Bay Park construction.
-Existing - modified (SLRP) 31 GOAL: Community members gather and recreate together.
-Existing (CP) Protects community events and 31.1 POLICY: Support contingency planning for outdoor events, programming, and recreation potentially disrupted by climate-exacerbated hazards.
-New programming from disruptions from extreme heat and 31.2 POLICY: Encourage timely recovery, reopening, and reconstruction of damaged park assets after a natural New wildfire smoke.
+Existing - modified (SLRP) 31 GOAL: Community members gather and recreate Existing (CP) Protects community 31.1 POLICY: Support contingency planning for outdoor events, programming, and recreation potentially disrupted by climate-exacerbated hazards.
+New events and programming from disruptions from extreme heat and 31.2 POLICY: Encourage timely recovery, reopening, and reconstruction of damaged park assets after a natural New wildfire smoke.